 The Lamborghini Aventador S also has the unusual position of being the ‘basic’ version of its V12 supercar, but where the new SVJ might steal the limelight with its wings and motorsport-derived lightweighting, the Aventador S has its own, slightly more manageable set of attributes have their own appeal.

-The big news technically about the S is its new electronic four-wheel-steering system.
-But as you can see, there have been numerous design changes as well, including a delightful new treatment around the rear wheelarches that is an unashamed nod to the Countach.
+The big news technically about the S was its new electronic four-wheel-steering system, but there were also numerous subtle design changes, including a delightful new treatment around the rear wheelarches that is an unashamed nod to the Countach.

 Forget the narcissistic connotations of the name (if you can) because in practice the Ego setting finally allows a driver to alter the parameters of the steering, powertrain and suspension separately from one another, which is a minor eureka moment for the Aventador.
 No longer do you have to put up with the thump-in-the-back upshifts that occur in Corsa mode just because you want max response from the steering and dampers.

 And the final key change technically is the fitment of one single ECU to control ALL the car’s dynamic functions.
 Why, and what are the advantages of doing this?
 Because, says Lamborghini’s technical overlord Maurizio Reggiani, this has enabled his engineers to develop a harmony of response that you simply can't achieve when separate ECUs control separate dynamic functions.
 By having one big brain to control the whole shebang, the S, says Reggiani, has a consistency of reaction to a driver’s inputs ‘that we have never been able to achieve before, and you can feel this as soon as you start driving the car, at any speed, so not just when you are going fast.'